Blog Home

 • Nausea

-After a while you will be able to identify patterns in your hunger symptoms and correlate them with how often and how much you've eaten at your last meal.
-It may take some time for you to get comfortable with identifying normal levels of hunger and to recognize the pattern of eating that is best suited to you individually.
+After a while, you can identify patterns in your hunger symptoms and correlate them with how often and how much you've eaten at your last meal.
+It may take some time for you to get comfortable with identifying normal levels of hunger and to recognize the pattern of eating that is best suited to you.
 Be patient with yourself and your body.
-Take the time to listen and care for yourself, and to get back in tune with your body and hunger.

 Lori Rice, M.S., is a nutritional scientist and author with a passion for healthy cooking, exercise physiology, and food photography.